LucienTran/slate/source/index.html.md

 ### 1. Obtain AllThingsTalk Device ID and Device Token

-  * Login to AllThingsTalk account and select the device you wish to connect to Hut34
+  * Login to your AllThingsTalk account and select the device you wish to connect to Hut34
   * Click on settings

 ![alt text](/images/AttDoc1.png)